 In this section, I want to guide you through deploying your React application to Firebase.
 It works for create-react-app too.
 Also it should work for any other library and framework such as Angular or Vue.
 First, install the Firebase CLI globally to your node modules:

 npm install -g firebase-tools

 Using a global installation of the Firebase CLI, you can deploy any application without worrying about the dependency in your project.
 For any global installed node package, remember to update it occasionally to a newer version with the identical command:

 If you are coming from a point where you don't have a Firebase project yet, sign up for a Firebase account and create a new project there.

 Next associate the Firebase CLI with a Firebase account (Google account):

 There should be a URL in your command line that opens in a browser.
-If this doesn’t happen, Firebase CLI may open up the URL automatically.
-Choose your Google account you used earlier to create a Firebase project, and give Google the necessary permissions.
+If this doesn't happen, Firebase CLI may open up the URL automatically.
+Choose your Google account to create a Firebase project, and give Google the necessary permissions.
 You should see a confirmation for a successful setup.
 Return to the command line to verify a successful login.